ibm-cloud-docs/vmwaresolutions/services/managinghtdc.md

 1. Complete steps 1 - 3 in the previous procedure.
 2. Click **Settings** and then **Interfaces**.
 Note the IP address for the private uplink.
 This address becomes the new default gateway.
 3. Click **Home > Hosts and Clusters** and find the HyTrust VMs.
 Right-click one of the VMs and click **Open Console**.
-4. Log in to the console by using the console credentials that you can find on the HyTrust DataControl on IBM Cloud service details page on the {{site.data.keyword.vmwaresolutions_short}} console.
+4. Log in to the console by using the console credentials that you can find on the HyTrust DataControl on {{site.data.keyword.cloud_notm}} service details page on the {{site.data.keyword.vmwaresolutions_short}} console.
 5. To get the current default gateway IP address from the VM, click **Manage Network Settings > Show Current Network Configuration**.
 Note the IP address that is listed for **Gateway**.
 This address becomes the gateway that is used for the static route.
 6. To set a static route for the VM, click **Manage Network Settings > Manage Static Routes > Add Static Route**.
 Set **Network address** to `10.0.0.0/8` and **Gateway** to the IP address noted in the previous step.
 7. To set the default gateway IP for the VM, click **Manage Network Settings > Change Current Network Configuration**.
 If you get a warning message, click **OK**, then click **Custom Configuration**.
 Set the **Gateway** field to the private uplink IP address noted in step 2 and click **OK**.
 Wait until the new network configuration is installed and the network services are restarted.